Add Adobe Target's Visual Experience Composer (VEC)

 - Save and Approve your activity and verify that you can see it in the sample app

 Pairing the device with the VEC is a one-time action.
 When you create more activities in the future on the same device, you will just be able to select the device from a list, as pictured below:

-If you have a device open, but it is "Unavailable" in the selection menu, background the app by returning to the Home screen and then move the app back into the foreground to make it "Available" again.
+If you have a device open, but it is "Unavailable" in the selection menu, try closing and reopening the app on the emulator or device.

 Building Audiences based on Lifecyle metrics

 Lifecycle metrics built-in metrics about the visitor's usage of your app that are automatically included in calls made by the Adobe Mobile SDK.
 You can easily build audiences in Target based on these metrics.

 To create an audience